CyberFlameGO/svnpython/Doc/library/collections.rst

       Remove all elements from the deque leaving it with length 0.

-   .. method:: count(x)

-      Count the number of deque elements equal to *x*.

-      .. versionadded:: 2.7

    .. method:: extend(iterable)

       Extend the right side of the deque by appending elements from the iterable